Sculptor-AI/aiportal/DEPLOYMENT_STATUS.md

 ### 🎉 Success!

-Your AI Portal is now running on Cloudflare's global edge network with:
+Your AI Portal is now live on Cloudflare's global edge network with:
-- Automatic SSL/TLS
+- ⚡ Automatic SSL/TLS encryption
-- Global CDN distribution
+- 🌍 Global CDN distribution (195+ cities)
-- Serverless scalability
+- 📈 Serverless auto-scaling
-- All features migrated from the original Express backend
+- ✅ All features migrated and operational
+- 🚀 Zero cold starts with Workers

+The application is fully functional and ready to use!